Heinz Guderian: Panzer Leader myth

 In newer studies, historians began to question Guderian's memoirs and criticize the myth that they had created.
 Battistelli, examining Guderian's record, said he was not the father of the panzer arm.
 He was one of a number of innovators.
 He stood out from his arguably more able compatriot, Lutz, for two reasons.
 Firstly, he sought the limelight, and secondly, he fostered a close relationship with Hitler.
 In portraying himself as the father of blitzkrieg and ingratiating himself with the Americans, he avoided being handed over to the Soviet Union.
 Battistelli writes that his most remarkable skill was not as a theoretician or commander, it was as an author.
-His books Achtung-Panzer! and Panzer Leader were a critical and commercial success upon publication and continue to be discussed, researched and analysed 67 years after his death.
+His books Achtung-Panzer! and Panzer Leader were a critical and commercial success upon publication and continue to be discussed, researched and analysed many years after his death.

 Guderian was a capable tactician and technician, leading his troops successfully in the Invasion of Poland, the Battle of France and during the early stages of the invasion of the Soviet Union: especially in the advance to Smolensk and the Battle of Kiev.
 Liddell Hart writes that most of his success came from positions of substantial advantage, and he was never able to accomplish victory from a position of weakness.
 Hart suggests that his strengths were outweighed by his deficiencies, such as deliberately creating animosity between his panzer force and the other military arms, with disastrous consequences.
 His memoirs omitted mention of his military failings and his close relationship with Hitler.
 James Corum writes in his book The Roots of Blitzkrieg: Hans von Seeckt and German Military Reform that Guderian was an excellent general, a first-rate tactician and a man who played a central role in developing Panzer divisions, irrespective of his memoirs.

 Myth of the clean Wehrmacht

-Battistelli writes that Guderian rewrote history in his memoirs, but notes that the biggest re-writing of history comes not in his putative fathering of the panzer force but in the cover-up of his culpability for war crimes during Operation Barbarossa.
-Units under his command carried out the Commissar order, which entailed the murder of Red Army political officers.
+Freelance historian Pier Battistelli argues that Guderian rewrote history in his memoirs, but notes that the biggest re-writing of history comes not in his putative fathering of the panzer force but in the cover-up of his culpability for war crimes during Operation Barbarossa.
+Units under his command carried out the Commissar Order, which entailed the murder of Red Army political officers.
 He also played a large role in the commission of reprisals after the Warsaw Uprising of 1944.